Skip to main content

 Read/write split around RLS

 The React app reads from Postgres directly through supabase-js.
-Every table has row-level security scoped to auth.uid() = user_id, so users can only see their own data even though they’re hitting Postgres directly with their JWT.
+Every table has row-level security scoped to organization membership, so users can only see rows of organizations they belong to even though they’re hitting Postgres directly with their JWT.

 The Go API only does the privileged work — minting GitHub installation tokens, fetching workflow YAML, scanning, and writing scans + findings via pgx as the service role (which bypasses RLS).